 Final Note: Should You Let Your Soil Rest?

 We’d like to dispel a certain myth that got started back before agronomists knew anything about the soil food web: no, your soil should NOT “rest,” e.g. be left fallow.
 Ever.

 In nature, soil without roots in it is either in a temporarily disrupted state or it’s called a desert (and you’re not trying to grow a desert).

 Soil is alive and the microorganisms that feed/protect your plants are kept healthy and diverse through:

-- growing a diversity of plants whose root exudates feed different species of microorganisms (this is one reason why polyculture plant systems are much better for soil health than monoculture plant systems);
+a.
+Growing a diversity of plants whose root exudates feed different species of microorganisms.
+(This is one reason why polyculture plant systems are much better for soil health than monoculture plant systems.)

-- not tilling your soil, since tilling disrupts/destroys soil microbial communities, especially fungi;
+b.
+Not tilling your soil, since tilling disrupts/destroys soil microbial communities, especially fungi.

-- using brown or green mulches to cover your soil surface (brown mulch = dead plant material like wood chips, leaves, etc; green mulch = cover crops)
+c.
+Using brown or green mulches to cover your soil surface.
+Brown mulch = dead plant material like wood chips, leaves, etc; green mulch = cover crops.

 We hope this article was helpful!
-If you have any questions, please ask them in the comments section.
+If you have any questions about succession planting in your garden, please ask them in the comments section!